-Successful treatment of TB in Dane County is dependent on good communication between Public Health staff, health care providers and the state TB program.
+Successful treatment of TB is dependent on good communication between our staff, health care providers and the state TB program.

-By law, medical providers, infection control practitioners, and laboratories must report all suspected or confirmed cases of tuberculosis to us within 24 hours of diagnosis.
+By law, you must notify us of anyone with suspected or confirmed TB within 24 hours of diagnosis.
+This includes medical providers, infection control providers, and laboratories.
 Routine follow up visits must also be reported.

 What to Report